hemanthpruthvi/PyAstroPol/README.md

 6. An [example](https://github.com/hemanthpruthvi/PyAstroPol/blob/master/Examples/09_FormatMaterialFile.ipynb) is also provided.

 [PyAstroPol/Docs/](https://github.com/hemanthpruthvi/PyAstroPol/tree/master/Docs)
 It contains documentation related codes and files.
+`Theory_and_Implementation_Notes.ipynb` details the formulation behind the codes. __Users interested in development are encouraged to refer this document__.

 ## Conventions used in this package
 The most important aspect to remember while using the package is __the convention__, which is described below.